 The Department of Pathology at Saint Louis University School of Medicine offers a four-year program leading to combined certification in anatomic and clinical pathology.
-The emphasis in this program is on broad training within a university medical school environment for residents who are interested in the hospital practice of anatomic and clinical pathology.
+This program emphasizes broad training within a university medical school environment for residents interested in the hospital practice of anatomic and clinical pathology.

 This residency provides a broad curriculum in diagnostic, consultative, investigative and administrative aspects of clinical and anatomic pathology.
-Training and experience in techniques and methods used in diagnostic, consultative, administrative and experimental pathology emphasize hospital-based pathology, clinical correlative experience and the role of the pathologist in patient care decision making.
+Training and experience in techniques and methods used in diagnostic, consultative, administrative and experimental pathology emphasize hospital-based pathology, clinical correlative experience and the pathologist's role in patient-care decision-making.

-Our residents are members of our department and participate in our activities, including scholarly pursuits.
+Our residents are department members and participate in our activities, including scholarly pursuits.

-Residents who complete the program are qualified for combined certification in anatomic pathology/clinical pathology.
-They will have demonstrated competency expected of a new practitioner in patient care, including interpersonal and communication skills, professionalism, medical knowledge, practice-based learning and improvement and systems-based practice.
-As the program reinforces the concept of lifelong learning, they will also be prepared to stay abreast of new techniques and developments within pathology through the course of their careers.
+Residents who complete the program qualify for combined anatomic pathology/clinical pathology certification.
+They will have demonstrated the competency expected of a new practitioner in patient care, including interpersonal and communication skills, professionalism, medical knowledge, practice-based learning and improvement and systems-based practice.
+As the program reinforces the concept of lifelong learning, they will also be prepared to stay abreast of new pathology techniques and developments throughout their careers.

-Subspecialty training for all residents is provided in diagnostic electron microscopy, immunopathology, cytopathology, coagulation, microbiology, blood banking, cytogenetics, neuropathology, forensic pathology, hematopathology, molecular pathology, gastrointestinal and liver pathology, and pediatric pathology.
+Subspecialty training for all residents is provided in cytopathology, coagulation, microbiology, blood banking, neuropathology, forensic pathology, hematopathology, gastrointestinal and liver pathology, and pediatric pathology.